-Salty liquorice fish.
+Also known as Salta Sill; salty liquorice fish.
 Another classic and best seller, salty fish are a welcome addition in any liquorice lover’s pick’n’mix selection.
 Another good beginner’s choice – it is salty and strong without being too intense.
 Also they look nice.

 Salty liquorice milk chocolate, oh my..
 This is one for true lakriphiles (did we just make up a word?).
 The salty liquorice pairs beautifully with the smooth, sweet milk chocolate, and the result is a seriously addictive treat.
 May take a few bites to get used to, but the combination sweet, salty, creamy and crunchy liquorice and chocolate is truly irresistible.
 If you like salty liquorice, that is.

 Chalks!
 Every child’s favourite sweet, because it is perfect to play with.
 Great for fooling grown-ups with..
 Just tell them they are actual chalks and you’ll get to keep the bag all to yourself.
 Past the innocent white exterior is a sweet, mildly salt chewy inside that is a genuine crowdpleaser.
 Our Rebekka loves these.
 LOVES them.

 Tiny salty liquorice sweets in a handy box.
 Marketed as essential for a good singing voice.
 We haven’t noticed any improvements despite eating lots so we’re not sure this claim holds up – but delicious they are.
 Perfectly balanced between sweet and salty; a great introduction to salty liquorice.
 We like to keep a box handy in case of liquorice emergencies.
 Or, you know, for singing voice emergencies.